Cobase/cobase/README.md

 Cobase has a fully responsive layout that works on smart phones, tablet PCs and computer screen.

+Have a look at fully working demo at http://cobase.futurice.com and register yourself an account.

 #Installation

 Fork the project into your Github account and then clone it into your development environment.